 In today’s world where we share a lot (everything?) on social media, it’s easy to get caught up in what someone else’s traditions are, and a keeping up with the Joneses type of scenario.
-Here are a few things that you should keep in mind as you travel through this year’s hectic Holiday Season.
+Here are five things parents should bear in mind during the holidays as you travel through this year’s hectic Holiday Season.

 It’s up to you and your partner which traditions you participate in.